CriminalPancake/void-stranger-ap/README.md

 vsap.xdelta (using https://www.romhacking.net/utilities/598/)

 and replace the existing data.win file with the patched one, still named data.win.
-It might also be wise to keep a copy of the original data.win file as a backup in case at any point you need to patch the game again (When I update the patch files with new content or a fix)
+It might also be wise to keep a copy of the original data.win file as a backup in case at any point you need to patch the game again (When the patch is updated with new content or a fix)

 Finally, be sure to add the gm-apclientpp.dll to the Void Stranger folder